 High quality natural dog foods contain a much higher meat content than other commercial pet foods, which may use other ingredients such as corn, wheat and soy to bolster the protein levels of their foods.
 While this protein may well be absorbed and digested by your pooch, many pet owners feel feeding a diet with meat as the primary protein source just makes better sense.

 Alongside how much meat is in a pet food, it's worth considering the number of different meat protein sources.
 While variety can be the spice of life, for some dogs certain protein sources may be a trigger for food sensitivities.

-Premium natural food brands tend to keep to just one protein source per recipe, this limited ingredient approach helps to reduce the risk of any dietary sensitivities being triggered.
-Be wary of product labelling and always check the ingredients if you are avoiding certain proteins due to dietary sensitivities, it is common practice to only include one of the protein sources used as the flavour when in reality two or three different meats or meat meals may be used.
+Premium natural food brands tend to keep to just one protein source per recipe - this limited ingredient approach helps to reduce the risk of any dietary sensitivities being triggered.
+Be wary of product labelling and always check the ingredients if you are avoiding certain proteins due to dietary sensitivities.

 As well as offering single protein options, natural dog foods lead the way in novel protein sources.